fleaxiao/HPENN/README.md

 Hierarchical Physics-Embedding Neural Network (HPENN) Framework is a typically designed tool for the 3D Magnetic Modeling of Medium Frequency Transformers (MFTs).

-This respository includs all the necessary elements for training, testing, and using HPINN framework.
+This respository includs all the necessary elements for training, testing, and using HPENN framework.

 ## Setup
 - Open a terminal and change directory to this program folder: